-- the London Plan (now being reviewed by Mayor Sadiq Khan)
+- the London Plan (the ‘New London Plan was published by Mayor Sadiq Khan in December 2020

 - the Local Plans of the London Boroughs, and the Local Plans of the two Mayoral Development Corporations (the OPDC and the London Legacy Development Corporation).

 - any ‘made’ (adopted) neighbourhood plans.
 These form part of the statutory development plan for the area in question and their policies have as much legal force as those in Local Plans.

 Planning applications in a neighbourhood area are assessed against the policies and site allocations set out in all four of these layers of the system.

 The Draft Old Oak Neighbourhood Plan

 Since 2016, the Old Oak Neighbourhood Forum has spent most of its time and efforts in responding to the OPDC’s efforts to complete its Draft Local Plan.
 The Development Corporation has experienced a series of setbacks, the biggest of which has been the ‘interim findings’ of the Planning Inspector in September 2019.
 As a consequence, OPDC announced a ‘change of direction’ and ‘new focus’.